 As office administrator of the Islamic Center of Hawthorne (ICH), Patel is often the cogs behind the programs and events that occur at the mosque.
-When the vandalism occurred on Sunday, December 11th of 2015, he recalled at least “seven news vans” stationed outside the Islamic center.
+When the vandalism occurred on Dec.
+11, 2015, he recalled at least “seven news vans” stationed outside the Islamic center.

 In black spray paint, “Jesus is the way” spanned more than 15 feet, plastered on the front wall of ICH.

-“[Muslims] believe Jesus is the Way,” said Patel.
+“[Muslims] believe Jesus is the Way,” Patel said.
 “There’s no doubt about it, except we believe that Jesus is a prophet of Almighty Allah.”